joonarafael/visualpathfinder/documentation/user_manual.md

 - Toggle High Contrast Mode: Switch between the smoother toned-down colors and the contrasted colors (enhanced with more saturation and brightness).

+- Toggle Theme: Toggle between the light and dark themes.
+Global setting, will update all other open tabs (e.g. updates to virtual maps as well).

 - Toggle Indexes: Whether or not to display the grid tile indexes.
 Visible only with zoom level greater than 3.
 Useful if you decide to debug the pathfinding algorithms on your own machine.

 ## Virtual Maps